Wireless network: Wireless PAN

 Wireless personal area networks (WPANs) connect devices within a relatively small area, that is generally within a person's reach.
-For example, both Bluetooth radio and invisible infrared light provides a WPAN for interconnecting a headset to a laptop.
+For example, both Bluetooth radio and invisible infrared light provide a WPAN for interconnecting a headset to a laptop.
 Zigbee also supports WPAN applications.
 Wi-Fi PANs are becoming commonplace (2010) as equipment designers start to integrate Wi-Fi into a variety of consumer electronic devices.
 Intel "My WiFi" and Windows 7 "virtual Wi-Fi" capabilities have made Wi-Fi PANs simpler and easier to set up and configure.